hmazter/raspberry-image-viewer/README.md

 Installation
 ------------

-Add /home/pi/showimages.sh (or the path to the file) to your .bashrc file mkdir /home/pi/usbmount
+* Add /home/pi/showimages.sh (or the path to the file) to your .bashrc file
+* mkdir /home/pi/usbmount
+* mkdir /home/pi/images

 Todo
 ----